Bowery Savings Bank Building (130 Bowery): Interior

 The interior was intended to give the impression of a Roman temple.
-The "L"-shaped space consists of a waiting room to the east and a banking room to the west.
+The L-shaped space consists of a waiting room to the east and a banking room to the west.
 The banking room features a double-height coffered ceiling with a square skylight, supported by double-height Corinthian columns.
 Marble is used extensively in the teller's counters, walls, and mosaic floors.
 In addition, White employed stairs and skylights made of cast iron.
 The skylights allowed natural light into the building, while cast-iron registers and radiators, integrated with the rest of the bank's design, respectively provided hot air and hot water.
 The basement contained a restaurant, an electric plant, and boilers, in addition to heavyweight safes.

-After the building was converted into an event venue in 2002, a seating area was placed one story above the main banking room.
+After the building was converted into an event venue in 2002, a VIP seating area with a fireplace was placed one story above the main banking room.
 In addition, several spaces next to the banking room, including the former vault, were converted into private party rooms.